Brian Anderson Player Props: Brewers vs. Padres

-After batting .258 with a double, three home runs, five walks and nine RBI in his past 10 games, Brian Anderson and the Milwaukee Brewers face the San Diego Padres (who will start Michael Wacha) at 9:40 PM ET on Friday.
+Brian Anderson -- batting .242 with three doubles, two home runs, five walks and eight RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the San Diego Padres, with Seth Lugo on the hill, on April 15 at 4:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Padres.
+In his most recent appearance, he collected two extra-base hits (2-for-5 with two doubles and two RBI) against the Padres.

 Brian Anderson Game Info & Props vs. the Padres